 Photo Credit: Bell Witch Cave

 No supernatural story in American history is more documented than that of the Bell Witch of Adams, Tennessee.
 John Bell was a farmer who lived in Robertson County with his wife and children during the 1800s.
-One day, the family began experiencing paranormal-like activity, including strange animals roaming the property, unexplainable knocks on doors and walls, choking sounds etc. Eventually, the presence revealed itself as the witch of Kate Batts, a former neighbor who believed she was cheated by John Bell in a land purchase.
+One day, the family began experiencing paranormal-like activity, including strange animals roaming the property and hearing eerie sounds in their cabin.
+Eventually, the presence revealed itself as the witch of Kate Batts, a former neighbor who believed she was cheated by John Bell in a land purchase.

-Over the next several years, Kate tormented the Bell family, with John and his daughter Betsy experiencing the most abuse.
-Because of this, it’s rumored Kate was trying to accomplish two things: kill John Bell and stop Betsy from marrying a man named Joshua Gardner.
-In 1820, John died from a mystery illness, and one year later Betsy broke off her engagement, leading to Kate’s retreat to Bell Witch Cave.
+Over the next several years, the Bell Witch tormented the family, especially John’s youngest daughter Betsy with beatings that left her unconscious.
+In 1820, John died from a mystery illness, and his death was attributed to the Bell Witch, making Tennessee the only state to recognize a person’s death to the supernatural.
 Strange things continue to occur in and around the town of Adams, and many cave visitors claim to have seen or felt the presence of the witch.

 During the month of October, Bell Witch Cave is open Friday-Sunday with extended hours through Halloween.
-Lantern tours are available Sunday-Thursday by reservation only.
-Visit bellwitchcave.com for more information on hours and special events.
+Exclusive lantern tours are offered by appointment only on Wednesday, Thursday and Sunday nights with the last tour of the season on Sunday, November 3.
+Visit bellwitchcave.com for up-to-date information on hours and special events.

 Orpheum Theatre